luigiminardim/UnB-FinalProject-DnsOverBitcoin/report.md

 A transaction is only considered final once it has been included in a valid block and added to the blockchain.
 This is known as transaction confirmation.
-The order in which transactions officially affect the ledger is strictly determined by their position in the blockchain.
+Their position in the blockchain strictly determines the order in which transactions officially affect the ledger.
 This order is defined first by the height of the block they are in, and then by their specific index (their position) within that block.
-This ensures that every node in the network processes the history of state changes in the exact same sequence.
+This ensures that every node in the network processes the history of state changes in the same sequence.

 The transaction fee is a crucial element for getting a transaction confirmed.
 It is calculated implicitly as the sum of a transaction's inputs minus the sum of its outputs.
-As miners are incentivized to maximize their profit, they prioritize transactions that offer a higher fee relative to their size.
+Miners are incentivized to maximize their profit, so they prioritize transactions that offer a higher fee relative to their size.
 This means users must be mindful of their transaction's size, as a larger transaction generally requires a higher total fee to be competitive.
-The primary factors affecting transaction size are the number of inputs (which typically contribute the most to the size), the number of outputs, and the complexity of the Script code within them.
+The primary factors affecting transaction size are the number of inputs (which typically contribute the most), the number of outputs, and the complexity of the Script code within them.

 As can be seen, every UTXO has a permanent and unique position on the blockchain that allows it to be precisely identified.
 This position is defined by the combination of the transaction ID (*txid*) of the transaction that created it and its output index within that transaction's list of outputs (often denoted as vout, starting from 0).
-This (*txid*, *vout*) pair is a unique pointer to a specific spendable output in the entire history of the blockchain.
+This (*txid*, *vout*) pair is a unique pointer to a specific spendable output in the entire blockchain history.
 Alternatively, once a transaction is confirmed, its UTXOs can also be located by their physical position in the ledger: their block height (*blockheight*), their index within that block (*blockindex*), and their specific output index, forming the triplet (*blockheight*, *blockindex*, *vout*).

 #### 2.1.3 Bitcoin Script: Enforcing Ownership Rules